oalmelid/docker-demo/README.md

 ### Python code

-The python code in [demo/](demo/) and [test/](test/) has been built and managed using python's poetry framework.
-It can be built and installed using the commands `poetry build` and `poetry install --no-dev`.
 The script in [demo/demo.py] will take two or more bedfiles as input, and write their intersection to a file.
+A single unit test can be found in the test directory.
+The test_data directory contains two input files and their expected result.

 ### The Dockerfile

 The Dockerfile does the following things

 - Fetches the pre-built python:3.8 container from the docker hub and builds on top of it
-- Installs poetry into the container
 - Copies the entire contents of this repository into the directory `/src/` within the container
 - Sets the working directory to `/src/`
 - Installs the project and its dependencies